M66B/FairEmail/SETUP.md

 Tap *Disable battery optimizations* and follow the instructions.

-## Questions
+## Questions or problems

-If you have a question or problem, please [see here](https://github.com/M66B/FairEmail/blob/master/FAQ.md).
+If you have a question or problem, please [see here](https://github.com/M66B/FairEmail/blob/master/FAQ.md) or use [this contact form](https://contact.faircode.eu/?product=fairemailsupport) to ask for help (you can use the transaction number "*setup help*").